Loughborough University: University Stadium

 The £4 million stadium for the university's rugby and football first teams was opened in 2012 and has a capacity of 3,000.
-It is home to Loughborough University FC, which is one of the few university sides to play in the English football league system, currently competing in the United Counties League.
+It is home to Loughborough University FC, which is one of the few university sides to play in the English football league system, currently competing in the Northern Premier League.
 The stadium includes a digital scoreboard, conference facilities and 14 changing rooms.
 In 2018 it hosted four matches in the group stages of the European Under-17 Championships.